 Louisville is home to the Kentucky Derby, Kentucky Fried Chicken, Louisville Slugger baseball bats, and Muhammad Ali – as well as a robust real estate market.

-Keep reading to learn what makes Louisville's real estate market attractive in 2020.
+Keep reading to learn why the Louisville real estate market is looking very attractive in 2021.

 Key Population Stats: